Skip to main content

 Low-cost and bulk-billing IVF options

-Some Australian clinics offer reduced-cost or bulk-billing IVF:
+Some Australian clinics offer reduced-cost or bulk-billing IVF.
+Always compare the written quote, not only the headline label:

 Compare IVF prices from RTAC-accredited Australian clinics and see what Medicare rebates apply.